edimaudo/web-projects/fullstack_side_projects/Simple_crud_apps/readme.md

 ### Next steps for future projects (Level up CRUD)
 - Use more OOP principles
-- Use solid, dry techniques
+- Use better design principles techniques
 - Use better templating
 - add testing
-- incorporate apis
-- use php libraries
+- use php libraries or django only
 - Build admin area
 - Have login functionality (sessions and cookies)
 - Cleaner & more complex UIs (Ajax if needed)
-- More complex databases
+- More complex database relationships
+- Do API tasks

 ### Learning resources
 - Jumpstart labs